open/close all folders

 - In Ultima VI, the Gargoyles are presented as demonic invaders at first but are eventually revealed to be fleeing to Britannia from the collapse of their homeworld, inadvertently caused by the Avatar's own actions in the two previous games.

-- In the backstory for Halo 4, we find out that the Forerunners have had a history of conflict with humans, leading to the Didact's current hatred of them.
-In reality, humanity was just trying to wipe out the Flood, and fled from infected planets into inhabited ones.
+- In the backstory for Halo 4, we find out that Halo's Forerunners have had a history of conflict with humans, leading to the Didact's current hatred of them.
+In reality, humanity was just trying to wipe out the Flood, and were fleeing from infected planets to inhabited ones which happened to be in Forerunner-controlled space.

 - In Gears of War, the Locust Horde only emerged from their underground lairs and fought humanity because their homes were overrun by another, even more dangerous entity.